Valentinkvn/iOS-game/README.md

 # Jungle Jump - iOS single player game

-The target of the game is to collect as many gems as possible using the jumper actions (jump/crouch) having a number of lives.
+The target of the game is to collect as many gems as possible using the jumper actions (jump/crouch) and having a number of lives.

 The game consists of three diferent scenes:
 - Intro Scene